SolidityDrone/AntiSweep_Challenge_Solved/README.md

 You can use a different provider like infura or quicknode.

 ## Build your .js
+Navigate to your folder.
-since we are using typescript once we're done writing code we will need to run
+Since we are using typescript once we're done writing code we will need to run
 ```bash
 tsc index.ts
 ```